easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_ANALYSIS_WITH_MARKETPLACE.md

 - Unreal developer → Uses Visual Studio + VS Code

 AFTER Game Dev Gap #4:
-- ALL 4 types → Use Q-IDE as primary IDE
+- ALL 4 types → Use Top Dog as primary IDE
 - Unified workflow across all engines
 - AI assistance for ALL game dev languages
-- Debugger works in Q-IDE for all 4
+- Debugger works in Top Dog for all 4
 ```

 **Revenue Potential**: $840k MRR (Year 1)